Shy couplings, CAT(0) spaces, and the lion and man: From Brownian shy couplings to deterministic pursuit problems. From Brownian shy couplings to deterministic pursuit problems

-By the Cameron-Martin-Girsanov theorem, the distributions of the solutions of \eqref{j22.1}-\eqref{eq:coadaptedBM} and \eqref{o26.20}-\eqref{o26.21} are mutually absolutely continuous on every fixed finite interval.
+By the Cameron--Martin--Girsanov theorem, the distributions of the solutions of~\eqref{j221} and \eqref{eqcoadaptedBM} and \eqref{o2620} and \eqref{o2621} are mutually absolutely continuous on every fixed finite interval.
 We will show below that, after rescaling time, paths of $(X^n(\cdot), Y^n(\cdot))$, for large $n$, will be uniformly close to those for the corresponding Lion and Man problem.
-Application of Proposition \ref{prop:greedy} will then enable us to finish the proof.
+Application of Proposition~\ref{propgreedy} will then enable us to finish the proof.